-WildFiresUA is a system that uses (AI) to detect forest fires, analyze their development, and model the emissions emitted
+WildFiresUA is a system detect forest fires, analyze their development, and model the emissions emitted

 decor